cyrilondon/rover-project/rover-web/README.md

 When an application throws an `com.game.domain.model.exception.EntityNotFoundException`, the `toResponse` method of the `EntityNotFoundMapper` instance will be invoked.

-Let us test this behaviour by invoking the GET method for an NOT existing Plateau
+Let us test this behavior by invoking the GET method for an NOT existing Plateau

 ```java
 curl -v  GET -H "Content-Type: application/json" http://localhost:8080/game/v1/plateau/53567a5d-a21c-495e-80a3-d12adaf8585c/